Jasonpaps/FleetManagementService/README.txt

 Fleet: The user has the ability to create a fleet by giving it a name.At any point the user can Edit, Delete or review the Details of existing Fleets.
 Each fleet must have a unique name.
 The Fleet cannot be deleted if there are Vessels assigned to it.

+The platform works on MSSQLLocalDB.
+Sample instances are initialized the first time the platform runs.